torvalds/linux/Documentation/admin-guide/acpi/ssdt-overlays.rst

 Creating a new file in /sys/firmware/efi/efivars will automatically create a new EFI variable.
 Updating a file in /sys/firmware/efi/efivars will update the EFI variable.
-Please note that the file name needs to be specially formatted as "Name-GUID" and that the first 4 bytes in the file (little-endian format) represent the attributes of the EFI variable (see EFI_VARIABLE_MASK in include/linux/efi.h).
+Please analte that the file name needs to be specially formatted as "Name-GUID" and that the first 4 bytes in the file (little-endian format) represent the attributes of the EFI variable (see EFI_VARIABLE_MASK in include/linux/efi.h).
 Writing to the file must also be done with one write